TechsCode-Team/UltraMotdWiki/features/timers.md

 ![Set The Type](https://i.imgur.com/CaZCQLV.png)
 <br>

-After you chosen the type of your timer group and the time you can confirm the creation of it by clicking the Emerald in the middle-right of the GUI (Called `Create Timer Group`).
+After you have chosen the type of your timer group and the time you can confirm the creation of it by clicking the Emerald in the middle-right of the GUI (Called `Create Timer Group`).
 <br>

 ![Create Time Group](https://i.imgur.com/qO6TFwF.png)